 This can be as simple as buying lunch for the local department once a quarter and asking to meet with a point person from the department to share your incidents and vulnerabilities.

 When you establish a positive working relationship with your local police and fire departments, you should communicate this positive relationship to your church.
-When members know that the police are present and friendly with the church, it deters potential security threats and it gives members a sense of safety and security within the church.
+When members know that the police are present and friendly with the church, it deters potential security threats and it gives members a sense of safety.

 You should minimally purchase three things:

-Security cameras can detect, deter, and document potential security threats providing an additional layer of protection against liability.
+Cameras can detect, deter, and document potential threats providing an additional layer of protection against liability.

-A two-way radio communications technology enables your church security team and church staff to quickly and accurately communicate with other security personnel and church staff is absolutely essential when responding to potential security/safety issues.
+A two-way radio communications technology enables your team and church staff to quickly and accurately communicate with other security personnel and church staff is absolutely essential when responding to potential security/safety issues.